harpreetpb61/Induction-Program/README.md

 On the second day of the induction programme at GNDEC, students continued to get familiar with the college environment and academic culture.

+### **1. Dr. Priyadarshini**
+The day began with an insightful expert lecture by Dr. Priyadarshini on Universal Human Values in the auditorium, guiding students towards a more conscious and value-based life.

+### **2. Satya Scholarship**
+After that we were introduced to Satya Scholarship and BUDDY 4 STUDY programme